ROCm/rocRAND/docs/conceptual/dynamic_ordering_configuration.rst

 Building the tuning benchmarks
 ==============================

-The principle behind the tuning is very simple.
+The principle behind the tuning is straightforward.
 The random number generation kernel is run for a list of kernel block size and kernel grid size combinations.
 The fastest combination is then selected as the dynamic ordering configuration for that particular device. rocRAND provides an executable target named ``benchmark_rocrand_tuning`` that runs the benchmarks with all these